NKAmapper/addr2osm/README.md

      - 4 digit Norwegian municipality code, or
      - 2 digit county code for all municipalities within a county, or
      - "99" for all municipalities in Norway
-   * Will produce an OSM file with the name *Address import "code" "municipality".osm*
+   * Will produce OSM file with the name *Address import "code" "municipality".osm*
    * Add `-manual` for including copy of "surplus" address nodes, ways and relations not touched by the program + for including DELETE tag instead of deleting node for easier verification

 2. Inspect the file in JOSM: